Mission and Philosophy

 Our Mission Statement: Headlands Preparatory School empowers all students to develop themselves as individuals and as contributors to the community through individualized learning, academic mastery, personal growth, and civic engagement.

-We are committed to this development, and as our students prepare to continue their unique paths after Headlands Prep, we want our graduates to be:
+We are committed to this development.
+As our students prepare to continue their unique paths after Headlands Prep, we want our graduates to possess these characteristics:

 Self-directed learners who...